gebraryz/spotify-playlists-shuffler/README.md

 ## Features

+- Option to download profile picture and playlist cover image
+- Count of shuffled songs
 - Shuffle according to specified criteria:
   - By date added to playlist (oldest first)
   - By date added to playlist (newest first)